yiyus/tce-make/README.md

-# tce-make
+# tce-make.sh
-The tce-make script makes tinycore extensions from tcm files.
+The tce-make.sh script makes tinycore extensions from tcm files.

-### Also included
-tcm files of extensions maintained by yiyus

-## Usage
+## Usage:

-The tce-make script reads one or more tcm files and generates .tar.gz.bfe files containing all the files needed to submit a tinycore extension.
+Read one or more tcm files and generate .tar.gz.bfe files containing all the files needed to submit a tinycore extension.

-The tcm file must contain files as a .tcz.info file, with the following
+The tcm file must contain fields as a .tcz.info file, with the following
 particularities:

 - Size is ignored, it is calculated from the tcz file.